syrine-srikou/syrine-srikou/README.md

 ## Hi I'm Syrine 👋

-🌱 I’m a Software Engineer with experience in Python, Django, JavaScript (Vue.js/React.js), PostgreSQL, and AWS services.
+🌱 I’m a Software Engineer with experience in Python, Django, JavaScript (Vue.js/React.js), PostgreSQL, and AWS services.</br>
-👀 I’m looking to collaborate on Data Science projects, leveraging my skills in SQL and Python.
+👀 I’m looking to collaborate on Data Science projects, leveraging my skills in SQL and Python.</br>
-💞 Currently diving deeper into Data Engineering and Data Analytics.
+💞 Currently diving deeper into Data Engineering and Data Analytics.</br>
-📫 Reach out to me at srikousyrine@gmail.com!
+📫 Reach out to me at srikousyrine@gmail.com!</br>
 ⚡ Fun fact: Software Engineer by day, baker by night 🍰